Erangolan/feeds-monitor-service/README.md

 # NodeJS Micro-Service
-NodeJS service for monitoring folders recieved files from our robots
+NodeJS microservice for monitoring folders recieved files from our robots.
+When file accepted in /upload-file route, the name of the file is saved in DB.
+We have a cron-job running every second, checking if files recieved in the last minute, if so, it loggs that we are in normal state, otherwise it loggs warning message.
+Additionally, we have 2 routes:
+/state - This route shows the last log of the system(Warning message or Back to normal).
+/info - This route shows the last timestamp a feed file was received for each robot in our DB.

 ## Configuration